 COVID-19 Guidelines for Travelling to Maharashtra in 2021

 Maharashtra is the second populous state in India.
 It also houses Mumbai, which is the largest and most inhabited city.
 Besides being one of the largest financial hubs of India, the state has many popular tourist attractions.
-It is also the city which houses many of the top celebrities of the world, namely bollywood superstars.
-Others cities in Mahrasthra too attract tourism unlike any, Pune, for its food and culture.
-Maharashtra has lot to offer from historuc structures, caves to serene beaches and cusine of the konkan coast, unlimited reasons to travel.
+It is also the city that houses many of the top celebrities of the world, namely Bollywood superstars.
+Others cities in Maharashtra too attract tourism, unlike any, Pune, for its food and culture.
+Maharashtra has a lot to offer from historic structures, caves to serene beaches and cuisine of the Konkan coast, unlimited reasons to travel.
 The state has also eased restrictions for travelling to Maharashtra.
 Here are Maharashtra travel guidelines to keep in mind while planning your trip to this vibrant state.

 Bandra – Worli Sea Link, Mumbai (Photo credits – Unsplash)

 The pandemic has educated the world about essential preventive measures.
 It majorly includes everyday lifestyle changes to prevent the spread of the virus.
 Covering your nose and mouth, with a mask, at all times; maintaining social distance; paying extra attention to personal hygiene and sanitation.

 In lieu of the recent drop in Covid cases, the state government has relaxed restrictions on travel.
 However as the number of cases varies in major parts of Maharasthra, the rules for travel are stated according to the percentage of Positivity Rate and Hospital Bed Occupancy.
 All regions being bifurcated into 5 levels of un-lockdown, level 1 being the most lenient.

 TRAVELLING TO MAHARASHTRA IN 2021